 - Block out the memory of the surgery

 Types of Anesthesia:

-- Regional anesthesia is applied through an injection placed by a localized cluster of nerves.
+- Regional Anesthesia – Regional anesthesia is applied through an injection placed by a localized cluster of nerves.
 Regional anesthesia may be performed alone, however, it is often combined with general sedation for optimal comfort and relaxation during and after the procedure.
-Using regional anesthesia, patients may remain awake, yet drowsy, in a semi-conscious state.
-Regional anesthetic is an excellent choice for a labiaplasty or liposuction.

 Side-Effects and Complications Related to Anesthesia: